Expungement vs. Record-Sealing?

 Are expungement and record-sealing laws the same throughout the U.S.?

-NO. Expungement, record sealing, set-asides, and other post-conviction relief policies are VERY different state to state, sometimes even county by county.
-You should check the status of your state's record clearance law at the Collateral Consequences Resource Center website.
+No. Expungement, record sealing, set-asides, and other post-conviction relief policies are VERY different state to state, sometimes even county by county.
+You can check the status of any state's record clearance law at the Collateral Consequences Resource Center website.

 In general, what types of offenses are eligible for expungement or sealing?